master7720/my-version-of-the-ILOVEYOU-virus/README.md

-this is an old virus from thr 2000s it wont harm any pc now days but its cool to see old virus work only use this for educational purposes
+this is an old virus from the 2000s it wont harm any pc now days but its cool to see old virus work only use this for educational purposes